 Please be aware that we are not seeking comfort in the woods.
 We will be actively working to get ourselves out of our comfort zones to help open ourselves up for healing and learning.
 You may be expected to sit in the hot desert sun for hours at a time, be in the rain for days, have your normal sleeping patterns altered, and/or spend lots of time in cars driving on bumpy dirt roads.
 We will engage in deep ceremony and sometimes intense sharing circles.
 Before signing up be sure that you are comfortable with this type of work.
 There also will be no dogs, alcohol, cannabis, or guests allowed, and you will be asked to sign both a liability waiver and a wildcrafting agreement.

 REGISTRATION, Payment, and REFUNDS

-- To register, please email us via our Contact Page specifying which trip or trips you would like to attend.
-We will respond with a list of different payment options—payment in full is required to reserve your spot.
+To register, add relevant trip to cart.
+If you'd like to pay by check or cash, please email us via our Contact Page specifying which trip or trips you would like to attend and your preferred payment method.
+Payment in full is required to reserve your spot.
+Payment plans are available.